ttesmer/build2understand/README.md

 Build machine learning algorithms in order to learn how they work and create cool results.

 ## Transformers
-- Implemented GPT-2 in PyTorch ([transformer/GPT-2 inference.ipynb](transformer/GPT-2%20inference.ipynb)
+- Implemented GPT-2 in PyTorch ([transformer/GPT-2 inference.ipynb](transformer/GPT-2%20inference.ipynb))
-- Notably, I didn't follow the code implementation, but the config file and some blog posts.
+- Notably, I didn't follow the code implementation, but rather the config file and some blog posts.
 Because of this, I had to manually assign each weight matrix, transpose some (since OpenAI used a Conv1D instead of matmul in some places, so we have to transpose to get nn.Linear equivalent), and split the attention matrices.
 This is because I decided to implement each AttentionHead itself, not in one matrix (which is more efficient, but not very readable or good for didactic purposes.
 The `attn.c_attn.weight` from OpenAI is `768x2304`, which is actually all Q, K, V matrices together for that AttentionBlock: `2304=768*3` (the three are the Q, K, V of the block).
-So that's actually Q, K, V each `768x768`, but even that's not what we mean mathematically on a high level.. *Those* are the 12 (`12*64=768`) AttentionHeads in dim=1.
+So that's actually the Q, K, V. Each with dimensions `768x768`.
+But even that's not what we mean mathematically on a high level.. *Those* are the 12 (`12*64=768`) AttentionHeads in dim=1.
 So, my implementation is the first (that I've seen), that is arguably slower (though not noticeably on my machine), but IMO *much* more didactically useful to read.
+Also much smaller, compared to the Huggingface Transformers [implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/gpt2/modeling_gpt2.py) of 1800 lines.
 - The final weight loading is in the function `_load_weights` in the above linked Jupyter notebook.
 - Next, I want to try running a LoRA/fine-tune on GPT-2 and experiment with using it as a dense feature extractor for retrieval in RAG.
 - Then try other, more modern architectures and load those weights again (LLaMa, Qwen, ..)